equant/apple2idiot/examples/chess/README.md

 Sketch uses 887406 bytes (67%) of program storage space.
 Maximum is 1310720 bytes.
 Global variables use 39456 bytes (12%) of dynamic memory, leaving 288224 bytes for local variables.
 Maximum is 327680 bytes.

+Sketch uses 887698 bytes (67%) of program storage space.
+Maximum is 1310720 bytes.
+Global variables use 39648 bytes (12%) of dynamic memory, leaving 288032 bytes for local variables.
+Maximum is 327680 bytes.
 ```